RENEE MONTAGNE, Host:

 KEITH: But Mussio has a simple message for his clients and for the rest of us.

 MUSSIO: Don't panic.
 If you feel the urge to panic, it's usually that feeling, it's the fight or flight that causes somebody to sell at the bottom and causes somebody to buy at the top.

 KEITH: Don't panic.
 Don't panic.
 It could be the motto of financial advisers everywhere this week.

-Mr. TED DAVIS (Ameriprise Financial): I'm Ted Davis with Ameriprise Financial.
+TED DAVIS: I'm Ted Davis with Ameriprise Financial.
 I run a financial planning practice in Fairfax, Virginia.

 KEITH: Davis says he hasn't gotten as many panicked calls as he might have expected.
 But he's been reaching out to his clients to keep them calm.

 DAVIS: This is a very emotional time and therefore they need to understand the role that emotions play as they're making investment decisions.
 But I think we all know that we don't tend to make good financial investment decisions in highly emotional times, you know, whether we're exuberant, you know, or very, very nervous.

 KEITH: One of the reasons Davis isn't getting bombarded is he and his clients have a plan.
 That's the whole idea behind financial planning, after all.